-A: A customer who wishes to prepay toward the next scheduled billing may do so.
-Please contact Water Utility Customer Service to arrange to make monthly or quarterly payments in advance.
-Call (608) 266-4641.
+A: We will be transitioning to monthly billng in the spring of 2014.
+Until then, you do have the option of prepaying toward the next scheduled bill.
+Please contact Water Utility Customer Service at (608) 266-4641 to arrange to make monthly or quarterly payments in advance.

 Q: I had a high bill because of a toilet leak; can I get an adjustment?

 A: Yes, after the leak is repaired we will take a reading to verify your use is back to normal and then make an adjustment.
 You still have to pay for the wasted water but we will calculate it at a lower rate for both water and sewer.

 Q: How does the Madison Water Utility set its rates?

 A: Water rates are set by the state Public Service Commission through rate cases in which the utility requests pricing to cover its costs of providing the service.

 Q: Is my tap water safe to drink?